Merkel ally urges German MPs who voted against Greek aid talks to rethink

 “So, after successful negotiations with Greece, there can be reasons for a ‘yes’, even for those who have said ‘no’ up until now,” Tauber said.

-He said a Greek exit from the euro zone was off the cards at the moment, but warned: “Europe has not given Greece a blank cheque, there are very clear expectations and if Greece doesn’t fulfill them, then we’ll sit back down at the table very quickly.”
+He said a Greek exit from the euro zone was off the cards at the moment, but warned: “Europe has not given Greece a blank cheque, there are very clear expectations and if Greece doesn’t fulfil them, then we’ll sit back down at the table very quickly.”
+(Reporting by Michelle Martin; Editing by David Holmes)

-In a German radio interview Volker Kauder, parliamentary leader of Merkel’s conservatives, rejected criticism of Finance Minister Wolfgang Schaeuble’s suggestion that Greece might be better off taking a time-out from the euro zone.

-Schaeuble made clear that such an option would only have been possible if Greece gave it the green light but Athens would never do that, Kauder said in an interview due to be broadcast on Deutschlandfunk on Sunday.